yingweiwo

 Additional Infomation

-For the treatment of a number of bacterial infections such as syphilis, anthrax, mouth infections, pneumonia and diphtheria.
+Used to treat a variety of bacterial infections, such as syphilis, anthrax, oral infections, pneumonia, and diphtheria.

 FDA Label